zhuolix/zhuolix.github.io/_pages/about.md

 Personal
 ======
 I enjoy traveling - both for the scenery, and for the travel experience itself.
 I maintain my [FlightRadar24 profile](https://my.flightradar24.com/B_1168), and try to explore new places when feasible.
+I especially enjoy transit-accessible natural hikes - whether that's Pelham Bay Park

+I am also a foodie with a specialization